MelonPHP/MelonPHP/README.md

 $page = new HtmlBuilder(
   // in first argument you can add array (and only array) with arguments array($title, $text),
-  // there shoud be function with one argument and this argument its array from first html builder argument function ($args) {
+  // there must be function with one argument and this argument its array from first html builder argument function ($args) {

     // Code ...